M4nw3l/pythonista-jscore-runtime/README.md

 Calling `wasm_context.load_module` will call this function to create `WebAssembly.Module` and `WebAssebly.Instance` instances in JavaScript with a WebAssembly binary passed as an `Uint8Array` typed array instance and an imports namespace.

 #### Example: Loading and calling Mozilla's simple.wasm
-An end to end example of loading and using a WebAssembly from Pythonista can be demonstrated by replicating [Mozilla's Loading Wasm Modules in Javascript](https://developer.mozilla.org/en-US/docs/WebAssembly/Guides/Using_the_JavaScript_API#loading_wasm_modules_in_javascript) example.
+An end to end example of loading and using a WebAssembly module from Pythonista can be demonstrated by replicating [Mozilla's Loading Wasm Modules in Javascript](https://developer.mozilla.org/en-US/docs/WebAssembly/Guides/Using_the_JavaScript_API#loading_wasm_modules_in_javascript) example.

 - Firstly, download the [simple.wasm](https://raw.githubusercontent.com/mdn/webassembly-examples/master/js-api-examples/simple.wasm) module from the page.
 - After downloading simple.wasm, the next step is to copy this into Pythonista.
 To do this, navigate to the simple.wasm file in your Files app, then select the file and open the sharing sheet, then tap "Run Pythonista Script" and then choose the "Import File" option.